Carer Friendly is part of the charity TuVida

 Read more

-We recognise that caring is an important issue that affects our staff and pupils and that carers play a vital role within our communities.
-We commit to ensuring that all staff and pupils are aware of carers, the issues they ...
+We recognise that caring is an important issue that affects our staff, volunteers and clients and that carers play a vital role within our communities.
+We commit to ensuring that all staff and volunteers are aware of carers: • and the ...

 Read more